lsemel/odyssey/README.md

 About the site
 --------------

 This is a site I made a long time ago when I was an Odyssey of the Mind coach for my brother's team.
 It contains a bunch of spontaneous problems I wrote as well as advice for teams which may or may not still be valuable.
-I'm releasing it a open source for any current Odyssey of the Mind teams that might find it useful.
 It features a fun corrugated-cardboard and balsa-wood based theme, inspired by the materials most often used by teams in their solutions.

+I recently discoverd that my cousins, who are in grade school, are participating in the program, and that their dad (also my cousin) is their coach.
+Someone had handed them an old printout of this site that someone had saved, and they were using the problems that I wrote!
+So I decided to dig it up and release it as open source for any current Odyssey of the Mind teams that might find it useful.

 My first website
 ----------------